dariok/wdbplus/README.md

 ## Creating and uploading projects
 While many different ways of putting data into the application are possible, the standard way is to have one collection under data for each project.

+### Using admin functions
 It is possible to create an initial setup using `admin/admin.html`.
+After creating a project, you can immediately start uploading files using the upload form. wdb+ will take care of creating meta data entries.

+### Manual approach
 The following describes a manual installation and assumes that you work with a standard setup, i.e. have installed the app into `/db/apps/edoc` and want to put your projects into `/db/apps/edoc/data/yourproject`.

 1. create `wdbmeta.xml` in `/db/apps/edoc/data/yourproject`, either by copying, pasting and editing the example below or by using